arenaxr/arena-docs/content/architecture/pubsub.md

 : Storage area for **network performance** metrics

 `{namespace}`
-: namespace for a particular user within the scene
+: Namespace for a particular user within the scene

 `{object-id}`
-: a-frame object name; object topic should receive mostly a-frame content
+: A-Frame object name; object topic should receive mostly A-Frame content

 `{realm}`
-: future use; a namespace we expect to be useful for peer mqtt brokers; probably geographic-based
+: Future use; a namespace we expect to be useful for peer MQTT brokers; probably geographic-based

 `{process-id}`
-: namespace for a particular application within the scene
+: Namespace for a particular application within the scene

 `{session-id}`
-: A server generated id to establish a unique user connection
+: A server-generated ID to establish a unique user connection

 `{scene-id}`
-: name of particular scene, could be captured from the atlas
+: Name of particular scene, could be captured from the ATLAS

 `{userhandle}`
-: appended to control origin of the chat messages: `b64encode('{session-id}_{username}')`
+: Appended to control origin of the chat messages: `b64encode('{session-id}_{username}')`

 `{username}`
-: the ARENA account username for the user
+: The ARENA account username for the user

 \*Names in `{}` are dynamic